LeonEricsson/llmjudge/README.md

-# Can we trust LLMs-as-a-judge?
+# LLMs-as-a-judge : Exploring limitations and capabilties
 *caution. this is an ongoing experiment. the readme is updated continously with new results. i'm actively looking for suggestions!*